 - Chill each sheet of cookies for at least 30 minutes before baking.
 Preheat the oven to 375°F (190°C), and then bake the cookies (one pan at a time) for no more than 6-7 minutes.
 Don't worry if they still look a little soft when you take them out of the oven.
 (But you don't want them to look wet and doughy.)
 Thicker, larger cookies will need 7 minutes, and smaller cookies will only need 6.

 - Leave the cookies on the baking sheet for 5 minutes before transferring them to a wire cooling rack.

 - Make the frosting while the cookies are cooling.
 (I actually recommend freezing the cookies before decorating them.)
 Cream the butter and Crisco until smooth.
 Mix in half of the powdered sugar on low speed.
-Then add the milk, heavy cream, vanilla and the remaining powdered sugar.
+Then add the milk, heavy cream, lemon juice and the remaining powdered sugar.
 Mix on low speed until just combined, and then beat on high speed until smooth and fluffy.
 Double the frosting recipe if you plan on using piping tips to decorate.
 If you're just spreading the frosting on with a knife then this is enough.